 Deadline for application: February 8, 2019.
 STROBE Undergraduate Researchers will be announced in March 2019.

-Please fill out the STROBE Undergraduate Application Form and attach pdf documents of the following:
+Please fill out the STROBE Undergraduate Application Form (which will be linked to the form while the application is open) and attach pdf documents of the following:

 - One page statement that includes up to three labs you would like to work with (see list of labs below), an explanatino of why you would like to work with this lab, and a little bit about yourself, your motivations, and your interest in STROBE and imaging science.